iyyappan16/here_aws/devrel-workshops/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/README.md

 1. On the next page you can select the subscription type

-1. Provide your basic details and Register HERE account.
+1. Provide your basic details and register your HERE account.

-1. After successful registration, the HERE portal will generate your app_id and app_code.
+1. After successful registration, the HERE portal will generate your **app_id and app_code**.
 It may take few minutes to generate credentials.

-1. When the credentials have been created the portal will look like this
+1. 8.
+When the credentials have been created the portal will look like this

     ![Here Account Screenshot](../5_HERE_DataProcessing_Extension/Geocode_images/Here_Credentials_3.png)